 Discover where the strengths of the community are at and, where we may come to learn?

 We may just accidentally find ourselves in a true partnership.

-My need to be the solution to Haitian problems, is by FAR the toughest mental attitude that needs to change if we truly want to be part of international change.
-Change this mentality, begin to act on the belief that Haitians have the problems as well as the solutions, and we will start to learn to see them for ourselves.
+My need to be the solution to Haitian problems, is by FAR the toughest mental attitude that needs to change if we want to be part of poverty alleviation.

 Begin to act on the belief that Haitians have the problems as well as the solutions, and we will start to see those successes ourselves.

 What blinders do you have on when it comes to helping the poor?